Why Connection With Neighbours and Locals Matters in Brighton-Le-Sands

 - Admin@ Beautiful Brighton

-A few morning ago just after 7 a.m., I was walking along Brighton beach.
-The sun was across the water, and the water was sparkly—so much nicer than the of rain we’ve had.
-I was happily lost in admiring it all when a woman walked up behind me.
+A few mornings ago, just after 7 a.m., I was strolling along Brighton beach.
+The sun sparkled across the water, a delightful sight after the dreary rain we’ve had.
+I was happily lost in admiration when a woman walked up behind me.

-Now, I’ll be honest: I’d stopped saying “good morning” to strangers on the beach a while back.
-Too many times people had looked at me like I’d lost the plot—blank stares, stern looks, or that little shake of the head that clearly says, “what do you want?”
-Let’s be real, not everyone is a morning person.
+Now, I’ll be honest: I had stopped saying “good morning” to strangers on the beach a while back.
+Too many times, people looked at me like I’d lost the plot—blank stares, stern looks, or that little shake of the head that clearly says, “What do you want?”
+Let’s be real; not everyone is a morning person.
 But that day, for some reason, I said it anyway.

 And she said it back—warmly.

 We ended up talking.
-Turns out she grew up right here in Brighton.
-Her family moved here 60 years ago, then life took her interstate, but now she’s back to spend more time with family.
-Third generation Brightonian.
+Turns out, she grew up right here in Brighton.
+Her family moved here 60 years ago, then life took her interstate.
+Now, she’s back to spend more time with family.
+A third-generation Brightonian!
 Her story stopped me in my tracks.
-We chatted for a while.
-By the end, I felt like our meeting wasn’t random at all, like maybe I was meant to bump into her.
+We chatted for a while, and by the end, I felt like our meeting wasn’t random at all.
+Maybe I was meant to bump into her.

 When you greet your neighbours or chat with locals, you’re not just being polite.
 You’re building a sense of community, a feeling of safety.
-People who know each other look out for each other.
+People who know each other look out for one another.
 If something unusual happens in the street—a strange car hanging around, a light left on too long—connected neighbours will notice and talk about it.
 And that matters.

 It’s also about wellbeing.
 Study after study shows that people who regularly interact with neighbours and friends are happier, healthier, and even live longer.
 If you’ve seen the documentary Live to 100: Secrets of the Blue Zones, you’ll know what I mean.
 In every one of those longevity hotspots, strong community ties are front and centre.
-People aren’t just living long lives by chance—they’re surrounded by friends, family, neighbours, and daily social interactions that keep them engaged.
+People are surrounded by friends, family, neighbours, and daily social interactions that keep them engaged.

 If you spend time in Brighton, you’ll notice it.
 At the beach kiosk, locals stop for a chat while ordering their morning coffee.
 Along Bay Street, locals run into each other, exchange news, and swap smiles.